 Unmanned Vehicles International, Inc 2595 North Sagebrush Road, Whetstone, AZ ±4 Miles east of State Route 90 on State Route 82, west of Mile Post 56, 1⁄2 mile north. on Sagebrush Road T20S, R20E, Sec.
 3 b.
 The flight operations area authorized for the UA is depicted graphically below.
 This area shall be referred to as the "Primary Containment Area."
 It is recognized that Raytheon may be permitted to operate within Special Use Airspace (SUA) per authorization of the using agency.
-Under these circumstances, should the UA venture beyond the boundaries of the SUA (e.g. spill out), provisions of this experimental certificate shall apply, including authorization to only operate within the boundaries of the PCA.
-In these circumstances, Raytheon is responsible for notifying the FAA of the breach of any operations.
+Under these circumstances, should the UA venture beyond the boundaries of the SUA (e.g., spill out), Raytheon is responsible for notifying the FAA of the breach.